 Migrating from iRIS to Huron IRB will provide ease of use for Principle Investigators, reviewers, IRB Staff, and IRB Committee Members to complete actions within the system.
 The reporting and metrics from Huron IRB are more advanced and will provide better insight into submission details.
 Improvements to routing, business processes, and committee review will make IRB submissions more efficient.

-Go Live is planned for December 21, 2018.
-The decision to implement the IRB module of the Huron Research Suite first was made based on the timing of the Common Rule regulations changes (set for January 2019), the scope of IRB, and the Huron upgrade schedule (scheduled for 2020).
+Huron IRB was successfully released on December 21, 2018.
+The decision to implement the IRB module of the Huron Research Suite first was made based on the timing of the Common Rule regulation changes (set for January 2019), the scope of IRB, and the Huron upgrade schedule.

 Study team members may create a study, however only the PI has the ability to “Submit” the study to the IRB in the system.
 Please note that after completing the IRB SmartForm (study application), you have the opportunity to complete other actions on the study, such as adding an Ancillary Reviewer, adding members to the Guest List, and revising answers on the SmartForm.
 The final step is to “Submit” the study to the IRB Office, which is completed by using the “Submit” activity found on the left-hand side of the Workspace, under “Next Steps”.
 Once the study has been submitted to the IRB Office, the state (status) will be updated from “Pre-Submission” to “Pre-Review”.